secondlife/viewer/doc/testplans/pbr_terrain_composition.md

 ## Graphics Features

-Texture terrain with transparency will render as opaque.
-Parts of the texture that would be partially transparent will instead display as a mix of the color and black, depending on how transparent the texture is.
+Texture terrain with transparency is not permitted to be applied in the viewer.

 See [PBR Terrain Appearance](./pbr_terrain_appearance.md) for supported PBR terrain features.